 The Bank has a Compliance department appointed to oversee the management of Compliance Risk.
-The Bank has ensured that:
+To make certain this department is effective in managing this risk the Bank has ensured that:

 - The compliance department is headed by a senior executive who has the appropriate qualifications, training and skills; - An independent Country Compliance Committee, made up of senior management, has been set up, that meets quarterly with a detailed agenda addressing all major compliance and AML issues; - The compliance function operates independently from internal audit and branch operations; - An effective computer system is in place to monitor high risk transactions and reports are escalated to the relevant compliance officials; - The compliance function confirms that the bank complies with all relevant statutory, regulatory and supervisory requirements; - The compliance department is adequately staffed and is represented in each branch by Branch Compliance Officers; - The compliance head presents a report at each board meeting on any non-compliance with laws and regulations or supervisory requirements.